 The Setting?
-Taking place in a exquisite new location every year – this year Chateau Perche is within France’s oldest private arboretum in the grounds of a palace…
+Taking place in an exquisite new location every year – this year Chateau Perche is within France’s oldest private arboretum in the grounds of a palace…

 What to expect?
 The descriptions on the website are so off-kilter they make me question whether this is even a festival at all!?
 From what I gather it’s a completely magical four days, each day with its own fancy dress theme (!!!), combining workshops, performance music and merriment to create an intimate, experimental and environmentally conscious event.

 Some of these are definitely making it onto my festival bucket list!
 Have you got any suggestions I’ve missed or plans for European festival getaways yourself this summer?
-Let me know!
+Let me know in the comments!